EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 The model that was examined in the Anthropic paper is called Claude 3 Sonnet.
 It is from a family of LLMs produced by Anthropic with a wide variety of impressive capabilities.
 If you have tried ChatGPT, you can think of Sonnet as better than ChatGPT 3.5 (what was the free version for a long time) but less powerful than the paid version of ChatGPT.

 When something is called a "large" language model, it is large in a variety of ways.
 The model has read millions and millions of pieces of text during its training.
-The model itself is also "large" in the quantity of numbers inside its brain, called the weights or paramters of the model.
+The model itself is also "large" in the quantity of numbers inside its brain, called the weights or parameters of the model.

 Claude 3 Sonnet and all other LLMs are also neural networks.
 We can think of a neural network as a pipe having three parts: